zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 Or, in English, it executes these steps:

-  1) Construct the torque ("tension") between its current orthogonal estimate of each basis and each input basis
+  1) Compute the torque between each input basis and its current orthogonal estimate of each basis

   2) Take the average of all the torques summed together

-  3) Apply this torque to its current rotation estimate via an Angle-Axis Quaternion
+  3) Apply this torque to its current rotation estimate using an Angle-Axis Quaternion

 When there is no more torque left to apply, the `curQuaternion` has converged on the optimal rotation fitting the orthonormal basis (at least according to the "Frobenius Norm").